 In 'contrary motion' scales, the hands move in opposite (contrary) directions - as opposed to the 'similar motion' (same direction) scales we have been playing so far.

 Contrary motion scales are slightly more challenging, because the black keys ('accidentals') come at different times in the two hands.

 This page/video demonstrates the C major one-octave contrary motion scale, and offers a selection of scale practice patterns which will help you learn all the contrary motion major scales.

-in C and the sharp keys to E major are easy because the fingering is symmetrical - the thumb goes under and finger three comes over under at the same time.
+C and the sharp keys to E major are comparatively easy because the fingering is symmetrical - the thumb goes under and finger three comes over under at the same time.

 We can use 'x5/x8' patterns to learn the contrary motion major scale, and for variety as we practice in different keys.

 Here's an introductory video which takes us as far as the basic x5x8 pattern.

 You play from thumbs on middle C out, passing both thumbs under finger 3 at the same time, out as far as finger 2 before coming back in.